Entropy-stable positivity-preserving DG schemes for Boltzmann-Poisson models of collisional electronic transport along energy bands: Acknowledgments

-This research was partially supported by NSF grants NSF-RNMS DMS-1107465 (kinet) and DMS143064 and DMS 1715515.
-The first author acknowledges discussions with Eirik Endeve and Cory Hauck during the time he spent visiting them at ORNL on a trip paid by the kinet grant abovementioned.
+This research was partially supported by NSF grants\\ NSF-RNMS DMS-1107465 (KI-Net), DMS 1715515, DMS 2009736, and DOE DE-SC0016283 project Simulation Center for Runaway Electron Avoidance and Mitigation.
 Support from the Oden Institute of Computational Engineering and Sciences at the University of Texas at Austin is gratefully acknowledged.
 The authors gratefully acknowledge as well the support of the Hausdorff Research Institute for Mathematics (Bonn), through the Junior Trimester Program on Kinetic Theory.
-The first author gratefully acknowledges as well support from the University of Texas at San Antonio Departments of Mathematics and Physics \& Astronomy.
+The first author gratefully acknowledges too start-up support from the University of Texas at San Antonio Departments of Mathematics and Physics \& Astronomy.